rails-girls-summer-of-code/summer-of-code/guide/coaching-company.md

 Summer of Code students need a place to work.
-While working from home is an option for some participants, having the exposure to a productive work environment and ready access to coaches is extremly valuable.
+While working from home is an option for some participants, having the exposure to a productive work environment and ready access to coaches is extremely valuable.

 Companies that provide this work environment to our teams are called Coaching Companies.